rajnikant12345/rajnikant12345.github.io/README.md

 </table>

 ## Awards and Recognition
-* Received Inventor Award in 2019
+* Received Inventor Award in 2019.

+## Education
+* B.E.
+Electronics and Communication from KEC Dearahat.
+* X ans Xii from DAV Meerut.

+## Personal Information
+* Currently Based in Noida.
+* Married.
+* Rest is available on request.